cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 Progsnap is a specification for data on student work on programming exercises and assignments.

 <div class="callout">
-This specification is at a very early stage of development.
+This specification is at an early stage of development, although it is well-specified enough to be useful in its current form.
 If you'd like to contribute, see the <a href="index.html">home page</a> for contact info.
 </div>

 # Version